mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 > Hsueh Tou says, “How many people can there be who know the weight of this seven-pound shirt?”

 [This part is because,] “I am Katagiri[’s] very small body, but Katagiri creates universal life” – it’s really true, but it’s very difficult to show you, to tell you.
-That’s why in Zen, particularly in the Soto tradition, you have to learn that point from life.
+That’s why in Zen, particularly in the Sōtō tradition, you have to learn that point from life.
 From the living teacher, living together – anyway, learn from everyday.
 Because it’s very hard to explain.

 An individual knows that point in a moment of time only.
 Even the teacher knows this point in the moment of time only.
 So that’s why *everyday* works very well, vividly.
 And then through this life you have to have your mature eyes to see, to get it.
 That is [what] we call *zuishin*, [which] means following the body, [which] means following the teacher. [*Zuishin* is] that system of practice with the teacher – living and studying [with the teacher].